Prometheus-X-association/t-ai-carisma/docs/carisma/README.md

   - Use Case Lead clicks on the created report
   - Use Case Lead clicks on send
   - The report gets send to the visualization BB
-  - User can access the visualization before he decides to use the AI system

 ### Technical usage scenarios